Jessica Jung: 2007–2014: Girls' Generation and solo activities

-Jessica was the first member of Girls' Generation to sign with SM Entertainment in 2000.
+Jung was the first member of Girls' Generation to sign with SM Entertainment in 2000.
 In 2007, she was chosen as a member of the nine-member girl group that debuted on August 5, 2007.
-In addition to her group activities, Jessica released two singles with Seohyun and Tiffany: "Love Hate" (Korean: "오빠 나빠", lit.
-Bad Older Brother) and "Mabinogi (It's Fantastic!)".
-Jessica collaborated with 8Eight for the song "I Love You" from their second album, Infinity, which was released on March 3, 2008.
+In addition to her group activities, Jung released two singles with Seohyun and Tiffany: "Love Hate" (Korean: "오빠 나빠", lit.
+Bad Older Brother) and "Mabinogi (It's Fantastic!)" for the Nexon game Mabinogi.
+Jung collaborated with 8Eight for the song "I Love You" from their second album, Infinity, which was released on March 3, 2008.
 Though she was the one singing the harmony and adlibs, she is not seen in the music video.
-In addition, she had various duets — one with Shinee member, Onew, called "One Year Later", and one with Park Myung-soo, "Naengmyeon".
+In addition, she had various duets — one with Shinee member, Onew, called "One Year Later", and one with Park Myung-soo, "Naengmyeon" as part of a project group in the show Infinite Challenge.
 She sang the "Seoul Song" with Super Junior's Leeteuk, Sungmin, Donghae, Siwon, Ryeowook and Kyuhyun and fellow group members Taeyeon, Sunny, Sooyoung and Seohyun.
-Jessica made her musical theatre debut in the South Korean production of Legally Blonde, alongside Lee Ha-nui and Kim Ji-woo; the production opened on November 14, 2009.
+Jung made her musical theatre debut in the South Korean production of Legally Blonde, alongside Lee Ha-nui and Kim Ji-woo; the production opened on November 14, 2009.
 The same year, she took a special part on the show Infinity Challenge for their summer special, in which she was chosen to sing a duet entitled "Naengmyun" with Park Myung-soo, one of the MCs.

 In March 2010, she had a cameo role on SBS' Oh!
 My Lady.
-In May 2010, Jessica became a regular guest on the show Happy Birthday until she withdrew on June 7, 2010, due to Girls' Generation's overseas activities.
+In May 2010, Jung became a regular guest on the show Happy Birthday until she withdrew on June 7, 2010, due to Girls' Generation's overseas activities.
 She was also a regular guest on the show Star King with fellow member Yuri.
-Jessica released a digital single titled "Sweet Delight" on October 13, 2010.
-In 2011, Jessica participated on the soundtrack of the KBS drama Romance Town with the song "Because Tears Are Overflowing" (눈물이 넘쳐서).
-Jessica made her acting debut in Wild Romance in 2012.
-In the same year, Jessica returned to musical theatre once again with Legally Blonde, alongside Jung Eun-ji and Choi Woori.
+Jung released a digital single titled "Sweet Delight" on October 13, 2010.
+In 2011, Jung participated on the soundtrack of the KBS drama Romance Town with the song "Because Tears Are Overflowing" (눈물이 넘쳐서).
+Jung made her acting debut in Wild Romance in 2012.
+In the same year, Jung returned to musical theatre once again with Legally Blonde, alongside Jung Eun-ji and Choi Woori.
 Her first performance was on November 28.
-In the same year, Jessica sang "What To Do" (featuring Kim Jin-pyo) for the drama Wild Romance, "Butterfly" (featuring Krystal) for To The Beautiful You, "Heart Road" for The King's Dream, as well as "My Lifestyle", a Hyundai i30's commercial song.
+In the same year, Jung sang "What To Do" (featuring Kim Jin-pyo) for the drama Wild Romance, "Butterfly" (featuring Krystal) for To the Beautiful You, "Heart Road" for Dream of the Emperor, as well as "My Lifestyle", a Hyundai i30's commercial song.
 In 2013, she had "The One Like You" for Dating Agency: Cyrano.

-In 2014, Jessica released "Say Yes"' for the Make Your Move soundtrack, featuring her sister, Krystal, and Exo's former member, Kris.
+In 2014, Jung released "Say Yes"' for the Make Your Move soundtrack, featuring her sister, Krystal, and Exo's former member, Kris.
 In August, Jung launched her own fashion line, Blanc, which was later renamed Blanc & Eclare.
 There are now sixty stores located around the world.
-Jessica and her sister Krystal starred in their own reality television show Jessica & Krystal.
+Jung and her sister Krystal starred in their own reality television show Jessica & Krystal.
 It premiered on June 3 and consisted of ten episodes.